logzio/logz-docs/_source/logzio_collections/_log-sources/apprunner.md

 ##### Set the AppRunner Logs event trigger

 1. Find the **Add triggers** list (left side of the Designer panel).
-Choose **AppRunner Logs** from this list.
+Choose **CloudWatch Logs** from this list.

 2. Below the Designer, you'll see the Configure triggers panel.
-Choose the **Log group** that the Lambda function will watch.
+In the **Log groups**, search for the AppRunner option and select it as the trigger for the Lambda function.

 3. Type a **Filter name** (required) and **Filter pattern** (optional).